-You have the right to inspect and obtain a copy of the health information that may be used to make decisions about you, including patient medical records and billing records, but not including psychotherapy notes.
-You must submit your request in writing to Great Basin Orthopaedics, 689 Sierra Rose Drive, Suite B, Reno, NV 89511.
+- You have the right to inspect and obtain a copy of the health information that may be used to make decisions about you, including patient medical records and billing records, but not including psychotherapy notes.
+You must submit your request in writing to Great Basin Orthopaedics, 9480 Double Diamond Pkwy, Reno, NV 89521.

-You may ask us to amend your health information if you believe it is incorrect or incomplete, and as long as the information is kept by or for our practice.
-To request an amendment, your request must be made in writing and submitted to Great Basin Orthopaedics, 689 Sierra Rose Drive, Suite B, Reno, NV 89511.
+- You may ask us to amend your health information if you believe it is incorrect or incomplete, and as long as the information is kept by or for our practice.
+To request an amendment, your request must be made in writing and submitted to Great Basin Orthopaedics, 9480 Double Diamond Pkwy, Reno, NV 89521.
 You must provide us with a reason that supports your request for amendment.